jic-dtool/dtool-gui-tk/README.rst

    The "New dataset" window of dtool-tk, using a more "complex" metadata schema.
 The optional metadata items "age" and "allowed" have been selected.
-Feedback is provided if the metadata entred does not conform to the specification in the schema as in the case of having an "age" less than or equal to 0.
+Feedback is provided if the metadata entered does not conform to the specification in the schema as in the case of having an "age" less than or equal to 0.